boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       The toolset used here is granular ingress policing (rate limiting) to enforce contracted bandwidths per slice and, potentially, per traffic class within the slice.
-Out-of-contract traffic might be immediately dropped, or marked as high drop-probability traffic, which is more likely to be dropped somewhere inside the provider network if congestion occurs.
+Traffic above the enforced rate might be immediately dropped, or marked as high drop-probability traffic, which is more likely to be dropped somewhere inside the provider network if congestion occurs.
 In the egress direction at the PE node,